RoboManipal-9-0/Libraries/BotBase/README.md

 After you place this library folder in the libraries folder of the Arduino environment, you can include it in your codes.
 To know more about making your own library, you can read [this](../README.md) file.<br>
 Perform the following to make use of this library in your BotBase :
 - Include the library in your header file (\*.h file).
 You can check a sample header file [here](../FourSBase/FourSBase.h).
-- Inherit the class *BotBase* publicly.
+- Inherit the class *BotBase* publicly, so that the `Move` function does not fall under the _private_ or _protected_ scope.
-- You can define properties just for your bot.
-For example, the reverseDIRs array in that file.
+- You can define properties just for your bot as well, in case you want some.
-- You must implement the following functions :
+- You must implement the following function definitions:
-    - **void Move_PWM_Angle(int PWM, float angle_radians)** : Contains code to move your bot at a particular PWM and at a particular angle (in radians).
+    - **void Move_PWM_Angle(int PWM, float angle_radians, float w = 0)** : Contains code to move your bot at a particular PWM and at a particular angle (in radians).
-    - It is suggested that you have a function to attach pins, in case you have more properties that require Initialization.
-You may call the function **AddMotorDriverPins** in the BotBase class from it.
+    - It is suggested that you have a function to attach pins only in case you have more properties that require Initialization.
+You may call the function **AttachPins** in the BotBase class from it.
-        - (Both the above methods have been implemented in the [FourSBase](../FourSBase/) library).
+    - Additionally, make sure that you've called the **setNumberOfWheelsTo** function to set the number of wheels (motors that you're actuating), it's suggested that you implement this in the constructors of the class.
+For example, if you're dealing with a four wheel bot, then it is 4.
 - After that, include the library you're working on into the code and create an object for the class.
-Additionally, make sure that you've called the **setNumberOfWheelsTo** function to set the number of wheels (motors), it's suggested that you implement this in the constructors of the class.

 #### Examples
-We have already made some example libraries, just to show how to make your own libraries using the BotBase class.
+We have already made some example libraries, just to show you how to make your own libraries using the BotBase class.
-- **FourSBase** library: This library is for a four wheel base omni, you can click [here](../FourSBase) to check it out.
+- **FourSBase** library: This library is for a four wheel omni base, you can click [here](../FourSBase) to check it out.

 [![Image](https://img.shields.io/badge/Developer-TheProjectsGuy-blue.svg)](https://github.com/TheProjectsGuy)